dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 easily pull it to their machine.

 There are several companies that are providing public and private registries on the internet.
-Docker, a company behind the Docker project itself provides a public registry to everyone for free and a private registry for a fee.
+Docker, a company behind the Docker project also provides a public registry to everyone to use for free and a private registry for a fee.

 I definitely recommend you to use any of these services if you need to make your images easily accessible to others.